Living in Queensway Terrace South & Nearby Ottawa Neighbourhoods

 Parks and Recreation

-The Queensway Terrace South area offers a variety of parks and green spaces that provide year-round recreational options:
+The Queensway Terrace South area offers a variety of parks and green spaces for year-round recreation.

-• Frank Ryan Park in Queensway Terrace North is a local gem, featuring a baseball diamond, play structures, and large open fields perfect for sports and picnics.
-In the winter, the park transforms into a popular spot for tobogganing and ice skating.
+Frank Ryan Park, located in nearby Queensway Terrace North, is a local favorite.
+It features a baseball diamond, play structures, and large open fields for sports and picnics.
+In winter, it becomes a popular destination for tobogganing and ice skating.

-With accessible, well-maintained parks and recreation facilities, these neighbourhoods make it easy for residents to stay active and connected to the outdoors.
+Thanks to its well-maintained parks and recreation options, Queensway Terrace South makes it easy for residents to stay connected to the outdoors and lead a healthy, active lifestyle.

 Amenities and Shopping